alestic/aws-cli-multi-account-sessions/README.md

     aws-session-cleanup

-Of course, this might not work for you if you don't have things set up quite the same way as me.
+Of course, this might not work for you if you don't have things set up quite the same way as I do.
 Perhaps you should go back and read the blog post above?

 ## Author